AwesomeVisa/awesome-immigration/README.md

 4. Prepare fund if needed

+   1. Decide how much fund is needed (See [here](https://letters.acacess.com/exodus-2-3/))
-   1. Buy foreign currency if needed
+   2. Buy foreign currency if needed
-   2. Apply for travel cheque if possible
+   3. Apply for travel cheque if possible

-5. Prepare for moving out
+5. Prepare for moving out (See [here](https://letters.acacess.com/exodus-2-25/))

 ### After Landing